softsys4ai/RL-LLM/README.md

    pip install -r requirements.txt

 3. Set up ChromeDriver:
-   - Download the correct version of ChromeDriver for your browser. ([link:]( https://googlechromelabs.github.io/chrome-for-testing/))
+   - Download the correct version of ChromeDriver for your browser. ([link]( https://googlechromelabs.github.io/chrome-for-testing/))
    - Place it in the root directory or specify its path in `parse.py`.

 4. Install Ollama: Download the correct version of Llama 3.1 for your device.